Lazemare/libdlm/README.md

    - `char delim`: the delimiter.

-   - `int quotes`: if this parameter equals to 0, all characters between two quotes will be treated as one string.
+   - `int quotes`: if true, all characters between two quotes will be treated as one string.

-   - `int comments`: if this parameter equals to 0, lines beginning with `comment_char` and text following `comment_char` in any line are ignored.
+   - `int comments`: if true, lines beginning with `comment_char` and text following `comment_char` in any line are ignored.

    - `char comment_char`: the character indicates that characters after that are comments.